Daily Motivation for Retirees Who Want To Live Their Best Life!

 3. Strengthen Your Body With Simple Resistance Exercises

-– balancing with a chair nearby for support
+- Use a chair for support if needed

 “Confidence comes from trusting your body.”